 Tabletop studios are easy ways to take photos of small items without dragging out bulky lights and backdrops.
 For the photographer often taking product photos or indoor macro shots, this is an excellent gift.

 Most photography gear is quite pricey, but that doesn't mean you can't find gift ideas for photography lovers on a budget.
 Try stores like Photojojo for unique gifts, Etsy for handmade photography-inspired jewelry and décor, or Amazon for a variety of ideas.
-And if you're budget is a little bigger, check out our camera buying gift guide or the best cameras of the year.
+And if you're budget is a little bigger, check out the best cameras of the year.